robhinds/twitter-sentiment-analysis/README.md

 Mostly I just wanted to make a web app that could have lame references to Eddie Murphy's character in Trading Places.

+More details of the experiment are written up here: http://automateddeveloper.blogspot.co.uk/2016/02/sentiment-analysis-of-stock-tweets.html